Ignatius Aphrem II: Accession to the patriarchate

-Reactions
+Receptions

-General Secretary Rev. Dr. Olav Fykse Tveit of the World Council of Churches congratulated Patriarch Aphrem II highlighting his longstanding commitment to ecumenism.
+General Secretary Rev. Dr. Olav Fykse Tveit of the World Council of Churches congratulated Patriarch Aphrem II, highlighting his longstanding commitment to ecumenism.
 Pope Francis of the Roman Catholic Church extended congratulations and prayed that the Patriarch would be "a spiritual father for your people and an untiring builder of peace and justice".
 He was also congratulated by Karekin II of the Armenian Apostolic Church.